edwardpmorris/docker-snap/README.md

 ## Details
 The SNAP installer, created with [install4j](http://www.ej-technologies.com/products/install4j/overview.html) from [ej-technologies](http://www.ej-technologies.com/index.html), supports graphical, console and unattended installation (see [Install SNAP on the command line](https://senbox.atlassian.net/wiki/display/SNAP/Install+SNAP+on+the+command+line).

-The base container downloads the SNAP Unix installer and prepares the container ready for installation using the Dockerfile `ONBUILD` instruction.
-Upon initiating a build, the `snap2.varfile` which contains the specific build options is copied to the container and the unattended installation of SNAP within containers is done by passing the option `-q` and the 'instalation file' to the installer via the `-varfile` option (all these commands are found in the `:base` Dockerfile).
+The base container downloads the SNAP Unix installer and prepares the container ready for installation using [Dockerfile `ONBUILD` instructions](https://docs.docker.com/engine/reference/builder/#onbuild).
+For improved maintenance ONBUILD instructions are stored in a seperate Dockerfile; meaning less builds of the base image.
+Upon initiating a specific build, the `snap2.varfile` which contains the build options is copied to the container and the unattended installation of SNAP within the container is done by passing the option `-q` and the 'instalation file' to the installer via the `-varfile` option (all these commands are found in the `:on_build` Dockerfile, whereas the instalations instructions are in `snap2.varfile`).
+The Dockerfiles in each build directory mainly add metadata (labels, ect.).

-This keeps maintenance minimal (i.e., changes to the base container propagate), means the Dockerfiles for each build are more for adding metadata (labels, ect.) and builds can be easily adjusted.
+SNAP has 2 headless APIs, `gpt` a mature command line interface and `snappy` a Python API.
+To facilitate the communication with SNAP via `snappy` a set of containers that include Python 2.7 (from the Debian package distribution system) are also available, note the Python instalation is intentially minimal and 'frozen' to a debian package release.

+Note: An initial (quick) test with [1science/docker-alpine:3.3](https://github.com/1science/docker-alpine) suggested The SNAP installer does not work with the minimilist Docker image from Alpine Linux; Error unpacking jar files.
+The architecture or bitness (32/64) of the bundled JVM might not match your machine.
+However, on the Alpine Linux distribution site 64bit version are available.
+More research to be done!

 ## Installation